Mowbray-R-V/Model-based-RL/README.md

 ---

-# ⭐Return Bound Design / Improvement gurantees
+# ⭐ Return Bound Design / Improvement gurantees
 1. Approximately Optimal Approximate Reinforcement Learning.
 NIPS 2002. (**CPI-Introduces the performance difference lemma for monotonicpolicy improvement;converts it to conservative policy update; proposes a lower-bound optimization framework for mixture policies to guarantees monotonic improvement; Major theoretical foundation for TRPO, PPO**)
 2. Safe Policy Iteration ICML 2013
 3. Trust Region Policy Optimization, ICML 2015 (**TRPO- Extends CPI for stochastic policies by introducing a trust region constraint based on a divergence measure between the old and new policies for stable updates**)